Read time: 11 minutes

 What You Can Do

-So, what can you do today to ensure your site is a lot easier to use?
+What can you do today to make your site easier to use?

-Whenever your content is laid out, it should follow the traditional H tag and P tag structure.
+Whatever content you may have, make sure it follows this traditional H tag and P tag structure.

 It would look something like this:

 Not only will this be easy to understand for users, but it serves as a natural progression for how your content can flow.
 Plus, this is also exceptionally helpful for those who rely on screen readers, as these tools read through content following this structure.

 So the next time you look through your site for improvements, make sure the first thing you check for is your content structure.
 It’s one of the easiest things you can do that can impact both web accessibility and SEO.

 Your users will thank you, and Google may reward you.